rjanke/thepitofknowledge/README.md

 # About
 This is my personal blog site.
-It's built on [VitePress](https://vitepress.dev/), GitHub Pages, and Docker for local development.
+It's built on [VitePress](https://vitepress.dev/), GitHub Pages, and uses Docker for local development.

 ## Local Development
 In the root directory, run: